 How can I get involved in activities?

-Attend the club days sponsored by United Student Government in September for the fall semester and February for the spring semester.
+Attend the club days!
+These are sponsored by United Student Government in September, for the fall semester, and February, for the spring semester.

 Visit the Office of Student Leadership and Community Development, located in Lowenstein Room 408, to find out about upcoming events.
 Sign-up to receive weekly updates on activities and events.